callemall/tea-sql-challenge/README.md

    chance this will be blocked by email filters.
 In that case, be prepared to use another method, such as Dropbox or Google Drive.
 2. Please include estimated time used to complete the challenge.
+3. Please include all of your SQL queries.